mia-platform/documentation/docs/guidelines/git_vademecum.md

 # GIT Vademecum #

-GIT è un sistema di controllo di versione distribuito che facilita le attività di Mia-Platform.
-Questo vademecum riassume i principali comandi e linee guida di GIT per semplificarti il lavoro.
+GIT is a distributed version control system that facilitates Mia-Platform activities.
+This vademecum summarizes the main GIT commands and guidelines to simplify your work.

-## Installa Git ##
+## Install Git ##
-*Comincia ad usare Git installandolo sul tuo PC.*
+*Start using Git by installing it on your PC*

 [https://git-scm.com/downloads](https://git-scm.com/downloads)

-## Configurazioni iniziali ##
+## Initial configurations ##
-*Configura le informazioni degli utenti valide per tutti i repository.*
+*Configure valid user information for all repositories.*

 <span style="color:blue"> $ git config --global user.name "[name]"

-Imposta l’username (nome.cognome) che vuoi mostrare sulle tue commit.
+Set the username (name.surname) you want to show on your commits.

-<span style="color:blue"> $ git config --global user.email "[email address]"
+<span style = "color: blue"> $ git config - global user.email "[email address]"

-Imposta l’email aziendale che vuoi mostrare sulle tue commit.
+Set up the business email you want to show on your commits.

-## Configurazioni consigliate ##
+## Recommended configurations ##
-*Ti consigliamo una serie di configurazioni che potrebbero aiutarti nel tuo lavoro.*
+*We recommend a series of configurations that could help you in your work.*

 <span style="color:blue"> $ git config --global fetch.prune true

-Imposta il fetch.prune come attivo.
-Ti permette di mantenere allineati i branch in remoto con i tuoi branch locali.
+Set fetch.prune as active.
+It allows you to keep branches aligned remotely with your local branches.

 <span style="color:blue"> $ git config --global pull.rebase true

-Imposta il rebase automatico al pull.
-Ti permette di evitare merge inutili su un branch se si lavora in più di una persona sullo stesso branch.
+Set the automatic rebase to the pull.
+It allows you to avoid unnecessary merge on a branch if you work in more than one person on the same branch.

 <span style="color:blue"> $ git config --global rebase.autoStash true

-Imposta l’autostash come true nelle configurazioni iniziali.
-Unito alla configurazione precedente ti permette di eseguire un pull anche con delle modifiche non committate.
+Set the autostash to true in the initial configurations.
+Combined with the previous configuration, it allows you to perform a pull even with unscheduled modifications.

 <span style="color:blue"> $ git config --global alias.gr 'log --graph --full-history --all --color --tags --decorate --pretty=format:"%x1b[31m%h%x09%x1b[32m%d%x1b[0m%x20%s %x1b[33m%aN <%ae>%x1b[0m (%aI)"'

-Colora il tuo GIT per una migliore visualizzazione della history.
+Color your GIT for a better view of the history.

-## Crea un repository ##
+## Create a repository ##
-*Inizia con un nuovo repository o scarica le informazioni da un URL esistente.*
+*Start with a new repository or download information from an existing URL.*

-<span style="color:blue"> $ git init [project-name]
+<span style = "color: blue"> $ git init [project-name]

-Crea un nuovo repository locale con il suo nome specifico.
+Create a new local repository with its specific name.

-<span style="color:blue"> $ git clone [url]
+<span style = "color: blue"> $ git clone [url]

-Scarica un progetto e la sua intera cronologia.
+Download a project and its entire chronology.

-## Apporta modifiche ##
+## Make changes ##
-*Rivedi i cambiamenti al codice e prepara un commit.*
+*Review changes to the code and prepare a commit.*

-<span style="color:blue"> $ git status
+<span style = "color: blue"> $ git status

-Elenca tutti i file, nuovi o modificati, da committare.
+List all files, new or modified, to be committed.

-<span style="color:blue"> $ git diff
+<span style = "color: blue"> $ git diff

-Mostra le differenze tra i file che sono stati aggiungi e non ignorati nell’area di staging.
+Shows the differences between the files that were added and not ignored in the staging area.

-<span style="color:blue"> $ git add [file]
+<span style = "color: blue"> $ git add [file]

-Aggiungi i file nuovi e prepararli per il commit.
+Add new files and prepare them for the commit.

-<span style="color:blue"> $ git diff --staged
+<span style = "color: blue"> $ git diff --staged

-Mostra le differenze dei file tra lo staging e ultima modifica.
+Show file differences between staging and last modification.

-<span style="color:blue"> $ git reset [file]
+<span style = "color: blue"> $ git reset [file]

-Rimuovi un file dall’area di staging, ma mantieni le modifiche.
+Remove a file from the staging area, but keep the changes.

-<span style="color:blue"> $ git commit -m"[descriptive message]"
+<span style = "color: blue"> $ git commit -m "[descriptive message]"

-Aggiungi il file nell’head del repository locale.
+Add the file to the local repository header.

-<span style="color:blue"> $ git push
+<span style = "color: blue"> $ git push

-Carica tutti i branch locali sul repository remoto.
+Upload all local branches to the remote repository.

-##Gestisci i branch ##
+## Manage the branch ##
-*Nomina i tuoi commit e uniscili quando hai terminato.*
+*Name your commits and join them when you finish.*

-<span style="color:blue"> $ git branch
+<span style = "color: blue"> $ git branch

-Elenca tutti i branch nel repository corrente.
+Lists all branches in the current repository.

-<span style="color:blue"> $ git branch [branch-name]
+<span style = "color: blue"> $ git branch [branch-name]

-Crea un nuovo branch.
+Create a new branch.

-<span style="color:blue"> $ git checkout [branch-name]
+<span style = "color: blue"> $ git checkout [branch-name]

-Passa al branch specificato e aggiorna la directory corrente.
+Switch to the specified branch and update the current directory.

-<span style="color:blue"> $ git merge [branch-name]
+<span style = "color: blue"> $ git merge [branch-name]

-Unisci lo storico del branch specificato con quello corrente.
+Merge the history of the specified branch with the current one.

-<span style="color:blue"> $ git branch -d [branch-name]
+<span style = "color: blue"> $ git branch -d [branch-name]

-Elimina il branch specificato solo se è stato unito a master.
+Delete the specified branch only if it has been merged to master.

-## Fai refactoring dei tuoi file ##
+## Make refactoring your files ##
-*Ricerca e rimuovi file dallo storico.*
+*Search and remove files from the history.*

-<span style="color:blue"> $ git rm [file]
+<span style = "color: blue"> $ git rm [file]

-Rimuovi un file dalla directory e prepara l’eliminazione definitiva.
+Remove a file from the directory and prepare for permanent deletion.

-<span style="color:blue"> $ git rm --cached [file]
+<span style = "color: blue"> $ git rm --cached [file]

-Elimina il file da GIT, ma mantieni il file locale.
+Delete the file from GIT, but keep the local file.

-## Rimuovi i tuoi file dallo storico ##
+## Remove your files from the history ##
-*Escludi file e percorsi temporanei.*
+*Exclude files and temporary locations.*

-<span style="color:blue"> *.log
+<span style = "color: blue"> * .log
-build/
+build /
-temp-*
+TEMP- *

-Un file di testo chiamato .gitignore previene il versioning accidentale di file o directory secondo un pattern specificato.
+A text file called .gitignore prevents accidental versioning of files or directories according to a specified pattern.

-<span style="color:blue"> $ git ls-files --others --ignored --exclude-standard
+<span style = "color: blue"> $ git ls-files --others --ignored --exclude-standard

-Elenca tutti i file ignorati in questo progetto.
+List all files ignored in this project.

-##Salva tutte le modifiche ##
+## Save all changes ##
-*Archivia e ripristina cambiamenti incompleti.
-Utile per scaricare da remoto le modifiche mentre stai lavorando e non vuoi fare ancora commit e push oppure per cambiare da un branch all’altro senza fare commit prima.*
+*Archive and restore incomplete changes.
+Useful for remotely downloading changes while you are working and you do not want to commit and push again or to change from one branch to another without committing before.*

-<span style="color:blue"> $ git stash
+<span style = "color: blue"> $ git stash

-Archivia temporaneamente tutti i file modificati così puoi fare un git pull remoto e scaricare le modifiche fatte dalle altre persone del team.
+Temporarily store all changed files so you can remotely git pull and download changes made by other team members.

-<span style="color:blue"> $ git stash pop
+<span style = "color: blue"> $ git stash pop

-Ripristina dall’archivio di stash tutti i file messi in stash.
-In questo modo puoi fare il merge con le modifiche scaricate da remoto con il pull.
+Restore all files placed in stash from the stash archive.
+In this way you can merge with the changes downloaded remotely with the pull.

-<span style="color:blue"> $ git stash list
+<span style = "color: blue"> $ git stash list

-Elenca i file modificati archiviati in stash.
+Lists the edited files stored in stash.

-<span style="color:blue"> $ git stash drop
+<span style = "color: blue"> $ git stash drop

-Elimina i file archiviati in stash.
+Delete files stored in stash.

-## Rivedi la cronologia ##
+## Review the chronology ##
-*Sfoglia e controlla l’evoluzione dei file di ogni progetto.*
+*Browse and check the evolution of the files of each project.*

-<span style="color:blue"> $ git log
+<span style = "color: blue"> $ git log

-Visualizza lo storico dei commit del branch corrente.
+View the commit history of the current branch.

-<span style="color:blue"> $ git log --follow [file]
+<span style = "color: blue"> $ git log --follow [file]

-Visualizza lo storico di un file, incluse le modifiche.
+View the history of a file, including changes.

-<span style="color:blue"> $ git diff [first-branch]...[second-branch]
+<span style = "color: blue"> $ git diff [first-branch] ... [second-branch]

-Mostra la differenza tra due branch.
+Show the difference between two branches.

-<span style="color:blue"> $ git show [commit]
+<span style = "color: blue"> $ git show [commit]

-Mostra i metadati e i cambiamenti effettuati per uno specifico commit.
+Show metadata and changes made for a specific commit.

-## Ri-committa ##
+## Re-commit ##
-*Elimina gli errori e altera lo storico dei cambiamenti.*
+*Eliminates errors and alters changes history.*

-<span style="color:blue"> $ git reset [commit]
+<span style = "color: blue"> $ git reset [commit]

-Annulla tutte le commit effettuate dopo [commit], preservando i cambiamenti locali.
+Cancel all commits made after [commit], preserving local changes.

-<span style="color:blue"> $ git reset --hard [commit]
+<span style = "color: blue"> $ git reset --hard [commit]

-Elimina tutto lo storico e i cambiamenti fino alla commit specificata.
+Delete all history and changes until the specified commit.

-## Sincronizza le modifiche ##
+## Synchronize changes ##
-*Collegati a un URL remoto e ottieni lo storico dei cambiamenti.*
+*Connect to a remote URL and get change history.*

-<span style="color:blue"> $ git fetch [remote]
+<span style = "color: blue"> $ git fetch [remote]

-Scarica lo storico dei cambiamenti dal repository remoto.
+Download the change history from the remote repository.

-<span style="color:blue"> $ git merge [remote]/[branch]
+<span style = "color: blue"> $ git merge [remote] / [branch]

-Unisci il branch remoto con quello locale.
+Join the remote branch with the local branch.

-<span style="color:blue"> $ git push -u [remote] [branch]
+<span style = "color: blue"> $ git push -u [remote] [branch]

-Carica tutti i cambiamenti al branch locale sul repository remoto.
+Upload all changes to the local branch on the remote repository.

-<span style="color:blue"> $ git pull
+<span style = "color: blue"> $ git pull

-Aggiorna la tua repository locale con quella online.
+Update your local repository with the online repository.